 Low-code development platforms partially shift that load from the IT department to citizen developers to a certain extent.
 Therefore, organizations will be able to fulfill more requests within a shorter period.

-For instance, most ServiceNow application development projects are delivered in 6 months or sooner, and some users of their development efforts.
+For instance, most ServiceNow application development projects are delivered in 6 months or sooner, and some users reported a 290% acceleration of their development efforts.

 Moreover, low-code development allows companies to allocate resources and engage more junior-level developers to ship simple apps.
 At the same time, the senior staff is assigned to more complex tasks – native programming.
 This leads to a further increase in delivery speed, as well as cost-savings.

 Furthermore, low-code strengthens the support for DevOps.
 The goal of DevOps is to bridge the gap between IT and Operations.
 Enterprise low-code platforms facilitate this process in the following manner:

 - Low-code platforms automate and accelerate the deployment process.

 - Most tools also provide analytics tools, allowing your team to measure app performance, collect feedback, and rapidly identify potential problems.